Name: Elliot Newbold

-My research explores America's decolonisation of the Philippines through the lens of public diplomacy.
-It poses three critical questions: how did American actors sell Philippine decolonisation during the global Cold War, what were the Filipino responses from elite and popular perspectives, and how did these responses influence the intellectual development of nationalism in the decolonising world?
+My research explores the US decolonization of the Philippines via public diplomacy.
+It asks three questions: how did Filipino and American actors sell Philippine decolonization during the global Cold War?
+What were the Filipino responses from elite and popular perspectives?
+And how did these responses influence the development of nationalism and nonalignment in the global south?

 Supervisors and Institution(s):

 - Book Review - Heer, Paul J. Mr. X and the Pacific: George F. Kennan and American Policy in East Asia.
 London: Cornell University Press, 2018.
 Journal of American Studies [forthcoming]